-Learn some facts about South Korea before going there or joining the Filipino diaspora.
+Learn some facts about South Korea before going there as an Overseas Filipino Worker.
 Useful tips on jobs for OFWs and life in Korea can go a long way.
 Adjust by knowing a thing or two on South Korea culture and food or other South Korea facts.

 It has almost no natural resources and built its economy largely on exports.
 Electronics, textiles, ships, automobiles and steel are some of the main exports.

 South Korea manufacturers have shifted to high-tech industries to create new product markets and gain market share.

 High-tech firms in mechatronics and robotics, bioengineering, microelectronics, fine chemistry and aerospace create high-wage jobs.

 You can join OFWs in textile and electronics factories under the EPS or Employment Permit System.
 The EPS is a public hiring scheme between South Korea and the Philippines.
 OFWs can work in Korea for three years under the EPS with the same wages enjoyed by Korean workers.